ProvableHQ/leo/docs/rfc/006-arrays-without-size.md

 (whether a variable declaration, function input, or function output) could be resolved to different sizes for different inlined calls of the function.
-Finally, there seems to be no point in allowing array types of unspecified sizes in member variable declarations: the circuit type must be completely known, including the types of its member variables;
+Finally, there seems to be no point in allowing array types of unspecified sizes in member variable declarations: the struct type must be completely known, including the types of its member variables;
 therefore, this RFC prescribes that array types with unspecified size be disallowed in member variable declarations.
 (This may be revisited if a good use case, and procedure for resolution, comes up.)